Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "Well, I’m gonna take these back to Folctha, along with you and the Singer for personal scans and stuff."

-Yan grumbled from his spot on a log, "took long enough…"
+Yan grumbled from his spot on a log, "took long enough..."

 "Shit happens, big man.
 You know that.
 Honestly, I’m kinda fuckin’ impressed that the Corti even *have* a *‘universal basic vaccine’* to modify.
 But I suppose if they can figure out things like, uh, what they shaped me and my family into, or Cruezzir and stuff... eh, I’m not smart enough."